Budget Calculator

 Kids' activities & sports

-Swimming, hockey, dance, music lessons – annual ÷ 12
+Swimming, hockey, dance, music lessons.
+Annual total divided by 12

-Organized sports, lessons, clubs – annualize registration fees ÷ 12
+Organized sports, lessons, clubs.
+Annualize registration fees divided by 12

 $